sourceincite/sourceincite.github.io/_posts/0000-00-00-busting-ciscos-beans-hardcoding-your-way-to-hell.md

 <p markdown="1" class="cn">So for example if the injection was in `cmd.exe` like this: `cmd.exe /c "C:\Program Files\Cisco Systems\dcm\java\jre1.8\bin\keytool.exe -importcert -trustcacerts -keystore C:\Program Files\Cisco Systems\dcm\fm\conf\cert\fmtrust.jks -file <attacker controlled>"` then we could have just done `&&calc.exe` and call it a day.</p>

-<p markdown="1" class="cn">But we are in the context of `keytool.exe`, so we can really only inject into *it's* arguments.
+<p markdown="1" class="cn">But we are in the context of `keytool.exe`, so we can really only inject into *its* arguments.
 As it [turns out](https://docs.oracle.com/en/java/javase/11/tools/keytool.html), we can use the `providerclass` and `providerpath` arguments to load a remote Java class from an SMB share and gain remote code execution!
 All we need to do is have some code inside of the provided classes static initializer.</p>

 ```java
 import java.io.*;